helloAmulya/docshub/README.md

-# 📝 docsHub
+# DocsHub

-**A raw, minimal blog CMS for devs and digital wanderers.**
+**A raw, minimal blog CMS built for devs, designers, and digital wanderers.**
+It’s not here to impress — it’s here to express.

+📓 Made for publishing unfiltered thoughts, tech notes, and story fragments.
+⚡ No bloat, no blocks — just a clean, dark UI and a fast writing-to-publish flow.

 Built with Next.js App Router, MongoDB, and TailwindCSS v4.
-Crafted for dumping thoughts, tech chaos, and clean storytelling.
+Runs smooth, loads fast, and lets your ideas breathe.

 ---